thymikee/jest-preset-angular/e2e/README.md

 What will happen in order is as following:

-1. Each project will install its dependencies
+1. Each test project will install its dependencies
 2. Each test suite in each test project runs according to `jest` config of that project.